turnkeylinux/pool/README.rst

 Introduction
 ------------

-The pool is a system thats maintains a pool of binary packages which may be either imported as-is from a registered collection of binaries, or built on-demand from a registered source or collection of sources.
+Pool is a system that maintains a pool of binary Debian packages which may be either imported as-is from a registered collection of binaries, or built on-demand from a registered source or collection of sources.